 1973: As a result of a gradual decrease in the number of rails available for re-processing, some French producers and the Compagnie Française des Ferrailles (CFF) decided to adopt the Italian mini-mill model.
 The aim was to provide material for the rolling mill using steel produced in the electric furnace.

-1976: In February 1976, RIVA Group acquired the majority stake in Iton Seine, absorbing the production plants at Saint-Eloi and pursuing the steel and rolling mill business with 225 employees.
+1976: In February 1976, RIVA Group acquired the majority stake in Iton Seine, absorbing the production plants at Saint-Eloi and pursuing the steel and rolling mill business.

-Later on, technological innovations (reheating furnace, in-line rolling mill...) implemented at Iton Seine significantly increased production of both steel and reinforced concrete bars, which tripled over the next fifteen years.
+Later on, technological innovations (reheating furnace, in-line rolling mill...) implemented at Iton Seine significantly increased production of both steel and reinforced concrete bars.

 The Iton Seine site has a steel mill and a rolling mill that are constantly evolving, which leads to high industrial performance in compliance with the strictest rules on safety, quality, environment, energy and sustainable development.